 2003: Baghdad Falls To U.S. Forces

-The city of Baghdad, Iraq, falls to American troops three weeks after the U.S. invasion of Iraq.
+The city of Baghdad falls to American troops three weeks after the U.S. invasion of Iraq.
 Triggered by the assertion that Iraq had weapons of mass destruction, the success of the invasion was seemingly encapsulated by the widely shared image of Iraqis tearing down a statue of Saddam Hussein.
 However, the United States would not officially withdraw from Iraq until 2011.